13 Incredible Health Benefits Of Lemons And Nutritional Value

 Studies also found that lemon ingestion and walking lowered blood pressure levels (3).

-Citrus fruits, including lemons, contain essential flavonoids that help in the treatment of atherosclerosis.
+Citrus fruits, including lemons, contain essential flavonoids that help in the treatment of atherosclerosisi XA health condition where the arteries become narrow and hard due to the build-up of cholesterol plaque in the walls of arteries. .
 These compounds blunt the inflammatory responses in the body that can lead to cardiovascular disease (4).

 2. May Help Control Weight

 Some research shows that the polyphenols in lemons help suppress diet-induced obesity (5).
-These polyphenols suppressed body weight gain and body fat accumulation.
+These polyphenols were shown to suppress body weight gain and body fat accumulation.

 Some theories also suggest that drinking hot lemon water right in the morning can boost weight loss.